Please login to your Sampan Travel account.

 British Imperialism in the guise of the East India Company had always been cautiously observed by the Konbaung Dynasty.
 Similarly, the possibility of French commerce gaining the upper hand in Burma was an ever-present concern in the corridors of Westminster.
 In the end it was attempts at expansion on the part of the Burmese kings both on the borders of Arakan and Bengal and that of Chin State and Northern India that proved the final catalyst for war between the two nations.
 In January 1824, the British governor-general told the East India Company Board of Directors that war was inevitable so ‘to humble the overweening pride and arrogance of the Burmese monarch.’
 The First Anglo-Burmese War from 1824-26 was to be the longest and most expensive war in British India.

 Despite disease striking the British camps, the tenacity of General Maha Bandoola, and the use of novel warfare tactics on the part of the Burmese such as trenches, in the end the natives were utterly outclassed by British weaponry, including the new congreve rockets.
+The poorly armed Burmese soldiers were cut down in their thousands.
 At the Treaty of Yandabo, Burma ceded the Arakan coastal strip from Chittagong to Cape Negrais, allowing it to be absorbed into British India.

-A dispute over customs violations in Rangoon and the claimed abduction of two British sea captains gave the British an excuse to commence the Second Anglo-Burmese War in 1852, which was briefer than the first and resulted in the British taking Rangoon and the port towns in the south of the country.
+A dispute over customs violations in Rangoon and the claimed abduction of two British sea captains gave the British an excuse to commence the Second Anglo-Burmese War in 1852, which was briefer than the first and resulted in the British taking Rangoon and the port towns in the south of the country, utterly humiliating the Konbaung Dynasty.

 In 1857, Mindon Min, Myanmar’s penultimate and highly revered king, moved his capital from Ava (modern-day Inwa) to Mandalay.
 Mindon is principally remembered as one of the most devout kings of Myanmar, but he was also the instigator for sweeping political and administrative reform.
 The Court of Mandalay, unlike that of Ava, responded to the increasingly Europe-centric balance of power.
 Mindon accepted and engaged with the new world order, sending sons of the courts to be educated in Europe and a delegation to Queen Victoria at Buckingham Palace.